Overview

 Your doctor has recommended surgery to treat your pilonidal sinus.

-There are different types of surgery, depending on how large your pilonidal sinus is and your symptoms.
+There are different types of surgery, depending on the size of your pilonidal sinus and your symptoms.

 Before surgery